Marine Engineering Technology (Co-op)

 |Nominal duration||3 years, plus 2 Co-op terms|

-The fees shown here are estimates only for and are subject to change.
-The above fee includes tuition (CA$13,740), health insurance and ancillary fees.
+The displayed fee is for the 2022-2023 academic year and is subject to change.
+The fee covers and includes tuition (CA$14,150), health insurance, and other ancillary charges.

 |Registration fee||CA$400 one-time